tdulcet/Distributed-Computing-Scripts/README.md

 ### GpuOwl

 Downloads, builds, sets up and runs the latest version of [GpuOwl](https://github.com/preda/gpuowl) for PRP tests, version 7.2-112 for PRP tests with combined P-1 and the [v6 branch](https://github.com/preda/gpuowl/tree/v6) for LL and standalone P-1 tests.
-Downloads, sets up and runs our [PrimeNet Python script](#primenet) for automated PrimeNet assignments.
+Downloads, sets up and runs our [PrimeNet Python program](#primenet) for automated PrimeNet assignments.
 Creates wrapper script to run the correct version of GpuOwl based on the next assignment.
 Supports Nvidia, AMD and Intel GPUs supporting OpenCL.
 Note that [GpuOwl uses C++20](https://github.com/preda/gpuowl#build) and thus requires at least the GNU C++ compiler 8.
 Run: `g++ --version` to output your version.

 ```
 wget https://raw.github.com/tdulcet/Distributed-Computing-Scripts/master/gpuowl.sh -qO - | bash -s -- [PrimeNet User ID] [Computer name] [Type of work] [Idle time to run (mins)]